apache/nuttx/drivers/syslog/README.txt

     * alert().
 The highest priority debug macro (LOG_EMERG) and is controlled by CONFIG_DEBUG_ALERT.
 The alert() macro is reserved for use solely by assertion and crash handling logic.
-It also differs from the other macros in that there it cannot be enabled per subsystem.
+It also differs from the other macros in that it cannot be enabled or disabled per subsystem.

 SYSLOG Channels